• Latest

 How to determine custody

 Determining custody is one of the most complex aspects of any divorce.
-If you have not decided to divorce your spouse, you may still be deciding on control of your children.
+If you have not decided to divorce your spouse, you may still be deciding on the control of your children.

 The legal system has developed to provide a fair and balanced process for both parents.
 However, when determining who gets custody, there is no clear-cut rule.